When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 Congo River Golf offers several games and experiences, including mining for gems and arrowheads, and basketball courts!

 The quirky golf course consists of waterfalls and bridges and big ole trees (oh my!)
-You can even stop to feed the gators, because after all, this is Florida, where we like our gators with a little bit of golf!More Info (click to expand)
+You can even stop to feed the gators, because after all, this is Florida, where we like our gators with a little bit of golf!More Info (click to show all)

 21. Visit and have Fun at Legoland